 The numerous saloons in Cave Creek thrive on activity as establishments such as Harold’s and the Buffalo Chip, and offer almost nightly events from live bands, poker tournaments, trivia, and charity casino events – all with a wild western flair and small town hospitality.
 The crowds are diverse with visitors and residents alike enjoying all that is unique in Cave Creek.
 Other notable eateries in Cave Creek include Rancho Manana’s Tonto Bar and Grill which is part of the well known Rancho Manana Golf Club and Resort.
 Tonto is located in an original building from the 1940’s Rancho Manana Dude Ranch.
 During much of the year, the large, partially covered patio is nearly always full during lunch and dinner as the views are as good as the food.
 The owner's of Tonto also operate the highly rated Cartwrights on Saguaro Hill located just a mile or so down Cave Creek Road.
 The Horny Toad Restaurant has some of the country’s best fried Chicken while the nearby Indian Village boasts some of the worlds best tacos although El Encanto Mexican Restaurant are mighty delicious as well and offer a unique patio surrounding a small pond with lots of ducks and turtles.
-The Cave Creek Smokehouse is popular as well located in Frontier Town as well as nearby Big Earls Greasy Eats.
+Big Earls Greasy Eats is popular as well.

 Once you’ve eaten, you can stroll around and visit any one of Cave Creek’s numerous galleries or seek out many of the town’s unique shops featuring southwestern gifts, clothing, furniture and house wares.
 The Town Dump has one of the largest assortments of pottery, rustic antiques and numerous other unique items that can probably only be found in Cave Creek.

 is designed to provide direct links to all visitor related